20 Good movies to Learn Korean

 In one such episode of bullying, he falls from the rooftop.

-He then crashes into Pan-soo, played by Park Sung-Woong, a criminal organization leader.
+He then crashes into Pan-soo, played by Park Sung-Woong, a leader of a criminal organization.

 Viewers will again witness Jeong Jin-young, a former member of the K-pop group B1A4, ’s bold acting skills.